gamemanual0/gm0/source/docs/appendix/vendor-list.rst

   - Mid-range vendor for fasteners/other hardware, including tools.
 - `goBILDA <https://www.gobilda.com/>`_

-  - goBILDA sells its own build system, complete with Yellow Jacket motors, channel, motion components, and battery.
+  - goBILDA sells its own build system, complete with motors, channel, motion components, and battery.
   - Teams can get a 25% Team Discount from goBILDA.
 - `McMaster-Carr <https://www.mcmaster.com>`_